Naigala Rajamaha Viharaya at Weeraketiya (වීරකැටිය නයිගල රජමහා විහාරය)

 Photo by L Manju licensed under CC BY-SA 4.0

-The king followed the white king cobra to a top of a rocky plateau where it disappeared.
+The king followed the white king cobra to the top of a rocky plateau, where it disappeared.
 Looking around the king saw a long rock pond filled with water.
-Reliving that this was a blessed location, he resolved to built a temple at this site.
-The moment that king resolved to build the temple, a heavy rain has fell to the area ending the drought.
+Realizing that this was a blessed location, he resolved to build a temple at this site.
+The moment that the king resolved to build the temple, heavy rain fell on the area, ending the drought.

 The Asana of the Naigala Rajamaha Viharaya - නයිගල රජමහා විහාරයේ ආසනඝරය